pikapods/docs.pikapods.com/manage/debug.md

 ## Check Logs

-In most cases the detailed error can be found in the pod logs.
-To view them, just click the _Show Logs_ button and look for obvious errors.
+In most cases, the detailed error can be found in the pod logs.
+To view them, follow these steps:

+1. Navigate to your pod card.
+2. Click on the **More** button located at the bottom right of the pod card.
+3. Select **Show Logs** from the dialogue menu that appears.

 Some apps also write logs to their persistent storage.
 Those can be accessed via [SFTP](/manage/files).

-If the error is still unclear or no log is available, you can also use _Report Issue_, include the logs you got and we'll investigate further.
+If the error is still unclear or no log is available, you can also use _Report Issue_, include the logs you got, and we'll investigate further.

 <img src="/img/pod-show-logs.jpg" width="60%" />

 ## Recreate Pod